-The requirements for graduation include a cumulative grade average of 60 or higher at the end of the student's program.
+The requirements for graduation include a cumulative grade average of 60 or higher a the end of the student's program.
+It is the student's responsibility to ensure that all the requirements for a degree are satisfied.

 All candidates for admission to the course leading to a B.Sc.
-(Agr.) degree must present certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory, or equivalent) English, Mathematics, Chemistry, Biology or Physics, plus one additional subject.
-Students who are accepted but who have not successfully completed Physics at the Grade XII university preparatory level must take Physics MP090 in their first year at NSAC.
+(Agr.) degree must present certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory, or equivalent) English, Mathematics.
+Chemistry, Biology or Physics, plus one additional subject.
+Students who are accepted but who have not successfully completed Physics at the Grade XII university preparatory level must take Physics MP90, a non-credit course, in their first year at NSAC.

-All candidates for admission to the Agricultural Engineering program must present certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory, or equivalent) English, Mathematics, Chemistry, Physics, and one other subject, preferably Biology.
+All candidates for admission to the Agricultural Engineering program must present certificates showing an average of at least 60%, with no mark below 50%, in Grade X (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory, or equivalent) English, Mathematics, Chemistry, Physics, and one other subject, preferably Biology.

-All candidates for admission to the three-year Pre-Veterinary program must present certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory, or equivalent) English, Mathematics, Chemistry, Physics, and one other subject, preferably Biology.
+All candidates for admission to the three-year Pre-Veterinary program must present certificates showing an average of at least 60%, with no mark below 50%, in Grade X (Nova Scotia 441, 70% in Math 442 acceptable, New Brunswick 121 or 122, Prince Edward Island university preparatory, or equivalent) English, Mathematics, Chemistry, Physics, and one other subject, preferably Biology.